Trip SummarySee full itinerary

 Minimum 17 years with written parental consent, maximum depends on potential participants’ health.

-Throughout your stay in Ecuador you will have the full support and guidance of the project staff.
+Throughout your stay in Ecuador you will have the full support of the project staff.
 You will be provided with competent assistance and help with any questions, or advice, you may need during your stay.

 Throughout your programmes you will have the support and guidance of the programme co-ordinator and team.
 You will be provided with competent assistance and help with any questions or advice you may need during your stay.